Barcelona in November: All You Need to Know

 La Castanyada

-This traditional Catalan festival, running from October 31 to November 1, is a celebration of roasted chestnuts, sweet potatoes, and panellets (marzipan cakes).
+This traditional Catalan festival runs from October 31 to November 1.
+It's a celebration of roasted chestnuts, sweet potatoes, and panellets (marzipan cakes).
 It marks the beginning of autumn and brings families together to enjoy these seasonal treats.
-The festivities include outdoor markets where vendors sell roasted chestnuts and other delicacies, creating a warm and inviting atmosphere across the city.

 All Saints' Day (Todos los Santos)